zulip/zulip/api_docs/configuring-python-bindings.md

 1. Click **Download zuliprc** to download your `zuliprc` file.

-!!! tip ""

-    If you save or move a `zuliprc` file to your home directory as `~/.zuliprc`, the Python API bindings will automatically read it in (you won't have to pass the `--config-file` option).
+1. (optional) If you'd like your credentials to be used by default when using the Zulip API on your computer, move the `zuliprc` file to `~/.zuliprc` in your home directory.

 !!! warn ""